Cosys-Lab/Cosys-AirSim/docs/README.md

 Do note that this repository is provided as is, will not be actively updated and comes without warranty or support.
 Please contact a Cosys-Lab researcher to get more in depth information on which branch or version is best for your work.

-This documentation is for the latest supported Unreal Version v5.4.0 on the [main branch](https://github.com/Cosys-Lab/Cosys-AirSim/tree/main), maintained for support, and is available for builds in the [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases).
+This documentation is for Unreal Version v5.4 on the [5.4 branch](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.4).
+The documentation is best read from [source](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.4/docs).
-Unreal [5.2.1](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.2.1) is also available for long term support builds in the [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases) but the documentation is best read from [source](https://github.com/Cosys-Lab/Cosys-AirSim/tree/main/docs).

 ## Associated publications